rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/Angular-notes.md

 * **Process:** Building involves compiling your source code and resources (e.g., images, fonts) into a format that can be executed by the intended platform.
 * **Output:** The build process generates the final, deployable version of your application.
 This typically includes bundled JavaScript files, optimized images, and other resources needed to run the application.
 * **Purpose:** Building is necessary to prepare your application for deployment to a production environment or for distribution to users.
-* **Frequency:** You usually build your application only when you make changes to your code and need to update the deployed version.

 **Serve:**